klaytn/klaytn-docs/docs/getting-started/quick-start/install-development-tools.md

 vvisp is an easy-to-use cli tool/framework for developing smart contracts, provided by [HEACHI LABS](https://henesis.io/).
 You can easily set environment, deploy and execute Klaytn smart contracts with a single-command.
 It supports the Truffle framework, so developers familiar with Truffle can use vvisp without difficulty.

-Here, we introduce how to install vvisp and use it to set up the Klaytn Bapp development environment.
+Here, we introduce how to install vvisp and use it to set up the Klaytn dApp development environment.

 * vvisp repository - [https://github.com/HAECHI-LABS/vvisp](https://github.com/HAECHI-LABS/vvisp)​
 * vvisp document - [https://github.com/HAECHI-LABS/vvisp/blob/dev/README\_KLAYTN.md](https://github.com/HAECHI-LABS/vvisp/blob/dev/README_KLAYTN.md)​